andrivet/wagtail-markdown/README.md

 ## wagtail-markdown: Markdown fields and blocks for Wagtail

+_**Note**: In this fork, I try to integrate all the pending Pull Requests in the original repository.
+For this reason (and avoid confusion), I upgrade the version number to 0.5._

 Tired of annoying rich text editors getting in the way of your content input?
 Wish Wagtail worked more like a wiki?
 Well, now it can.